 Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

-Actually, most people don’t CHOOSE their parenting style, they just go for it and try to be a good parent right out of the gate.
+Most people don’t CHOOSE their parenting style; they just go for it and try to be a good parent right out of the gate.

 That’s what I did.
-I initially followed the advice of a relative who told me this is how you raise kids and there really is no other way.
+I initially followed the advice of a relative who told me this is how you raise kids, and there is no other way.

 During my research, I stumbled upon the term Authoritative Parenting.
 While reading what it was and how it worked, I instantly knew, this was the kind of parenting I wanted to do.